 All the time and effort you take to drive traffic to your social media profile, whether Facebook, Pinterest, Twitter or whatever is all good stuff to help direct traffic to your website, but it will never replace the site itself.

 For one thing, you don’t own Facebook, and you will never be able to control what a visitor might see when they go to your Facebook page.
 Will it be some ridiculous and irrelevant comment that someone else posted on your page?
-That one off-comment might be the only chance you have to make an impression to a potential client or customer.
+That one-off comment might be the only chance you have to make an impression to a potential client or customer.

-For another, people have the attention span of a Weimaraner puppy and you can count on less than 30 seconds to make an impression.
+Second, people have the attention span of a Weimaraner puppy and you can count on less than 30 seconds to make an impression.
 Wouldn’t you feel better knowing that if someone clicked over to your website, they’d use their precious seconds seeing the copy you want them to see, and thereby walking away with the impression that you are a reputable, well-meaning business or breeder?
 Or would you rather take your chances with Facebook?

 Friends have a great influence over what people purchase, so this is not to say that Facebook is not important for your promotional efforts, because Facebook is probably one of the most powerful tools you can use as you build your presence online.
 But think of Facebook as being a means to market your website; your website’s job is to “close the sale.”
 (I know this sounds way too “business-y,” but hear me out.)

 When people are preparing to shell out a good chunk of change for a puppy, they are going to Google you to learn about your legitimate business; they will not rely solely on your Facebook page.
 So if you have Facebook and your website working in concert with each other, you’ve got a “sales team” working for you!